plojyon/resolwe-bio-py/docs/knowledge-base.rst

 ==============

-Genialis Knowledge base (KB) is a collection of "features" (genes, transcripts, exons, ...) and "mappings" between these features.
+Genialis Knowledge base (KB) is a collection of "features" (genes, transcripts, ...) and "mappings" between these features.
 It comes very handy when performing various tasks with genomic features e.g.:

     - find all aliases of gene ``BRCA2``